jake-austin/CS194-26-Project2/index.md

 Here we can see the basic cameraman image that we are going to be modifying.
 ![1_1_1](./1_1_1.png "Basic Cameraman Image")

 Here we can see the dy and dy outputs from convolving over the input image.
-You can see how the dy image has more horizontal likes (vertical changes) and the opposite for dx.
+You can see how the dy image has more horizontal lines (corresponding to vertical changes) and the opposite for dx.

 ![1_1_2](./1_1_2.png "Basic Cameraman Image")
 ![1_1_3](./1_1_3.png "Basic Cameraman Image")

-Here we can see the magnitude of the gradient, which is just the square root of the squares of dx and dy (all elementwise).
+Here we can see the magnitude of the gradient, which is just the square root of the sum of squares of dx and dy (all elementwise).
 This image pretty much captures the edges of our person.

 ![1_1_4](./1_1_4.png "Basic Cameraman Image")